 Misbehaviour carries consequences.
 A progressive series of consequences will be taken against individuals who choose not to engage in reasonable and respectable behaviour.
-Consequences may include: counselling, detention, parental involvement, formal interview with a Vice Principal, withdrawal of specific privileges, financial or community service restitution, temporary withdrawal, behaviour or performance contract, suspension, referral to community agencies, and/or expulsion.
+Consequences may include: counselling, detention, parental involvement, formal interview with a Vice Principal, withdrawal of specific privileges, financial or community service restitution, behaviour or performance contract, suspension, referral to community agencies, and/or expulsion.

 Consequences will be appropriate to the infraction.
 When consequences are assigned, the following will be taken into consideration:

-- Particular student and circumstance; - Nature and severity of the behaviour; - Impact on the school climate; - For students with special education needs, disciplinary interventions, supports and consequences must be consistent with the student's strengths, needs, goals and expectations contained in the Individual Education Plan (IEP); - Opportunities for the student to learn from the choices he or she makes; - Appropriateness and availability of parental involvement in discussions concerning disciplinary action.
+- particular student and circumstance (mitigating and other factors); - nature and severity of the behaviour; - impact on the school climate; - the involvement of student services and other support personnel; - for students with special education needs, disciplinary interventions, supports and consequences must be consistent with the student's strengths, needs, goals and expectations contained in the Individual Education Plan (IEP);

+- homophobia, biphobia, transphobia, gender based violence, sexual harassment and inappropriate sexual behaviours must be addressed - Opportunities for the student to learn from the choices he or she makes; - Appropriateness and availability of parental involvement in discussions concerning disciplinary action.

-Positive School Climate: School climate is the learning environment and relationships found within a school and school community.
+Positive School Climate:

+School climate is the learning environment and relationships found within a school and school community.
 A positive school climate exists when all members of the school community feel safe, included, respected and actively promote positive behaviours and interactions.
 Principles of equity and inclusive education are embedded in the learning environment to promote a positive school climate and a culture of mutual respect.
 A positive school climate is a crucial component of the prevention of inappropriate behaviour.